 specialises in racing yacht design.
 Based in Ireland but active around the world, Mills Design is one of most successful design offices of recent years, and has won numerous titles and awards.

-has project managed leading boat building projects.
+has project-managed leading boat building ventures.
 His constant drive for performance, quiet nature and team leader skills has made him a sought after member for many projects.

 specialises in the construction of high performance composite boats.
-His company, Carbotech, is nominated to build the Cape 31 at his premises in Paarden Island, Cape Town.
+His company, Carbotech, has been nominated to build the Cape 31 at his premises in Paarden Island, Cape Town.

 In association with:

-With 20 years experience in numerical simulation and data analysis, and 8 years intensive development of tools and methods for America’s Cup, Volvo Ocean Race and TP52 projects, KND-Sailing Performance strives to provide the best optimisation services for racing yachts.
-A unique mix of competences ranging from the design field with CFD and VPP expertise, to "on the water" data analysis is essential to fully understand race yacht optimisation.
+With 20 years experience in numerical simulation, data analysis and 8 years intensive development of tools and methods for America’s Cup, Volvo Ocean Race and TP52 projects, KND-Sailing Performance strives to provide the best optimisation services for racing yachts.
+Competences from the design field with CFD and VPP expertise, to "on the water" data analysis is essential to fully understand race yacht optimisation.

 After being approached by Mike Giles in early 2016 to discuss propulsion for the new Cape 31, Seascape Marine Services jumped at the opportunity to be involved in this exciting project.
 After various proposals and discussions, the descision was made to fit the Yanmar 2YM15 x SD25 sail.
 The 2YM15 power-to-weight ratio, relative ease of installation, compactness of the configuration as well as great fuel consumption were all contributing factors.
 In addition, a reverse sail drive installation (sail drive leg forward of the engine) was a non-negotiable in order to ensure the engine configuration & ancillaries did not hinder the Cape 31's performance capabilities.